Keshraf/sigma/README.md

 - Real-time Collaboration
 - Can add Multiple Pages to their design
 - Can download pages as images
+- Synchronised Element Updates (like color, etc.)
+- Authentication
+- Can Save Projects

 🛠 In Progress:

-- Synchronised Element Updates (like color, etc.)
 - Deleting Pages
 - Adding Patterns